wanswap/wanswap-docs/guides/Stuck_Transaction.md

 _In this guide, we will show you how to get rid of a stuck pending transaction using WanMask._

+### Before you start

+Before following this guide please check if your transaction is really stuck on [this](https://wanchain-txpool.vercel.app/) page.
+If you don’t see your address there the transaction has not been sent to the chain.
+If this is the case, please close your browser and start it again or clear your browser cache.
+This also works for stuck approvals or signatures.

+If you have problems with transactions not showing on the Ledger HW wallet, please make sure that contract data is allowed on the Ledger Wanchain app.

 When you have a stuck pending transaction you can follow these steps to cancel it

 ### Enabling Advanced Settings for Gas and Nonce